One study said happiness peaked at $75,000 in income. Now, economists say it's higher — by a lot.

 Or, as Killingsworth said in the statement, "[I]f you're rich and miserable, more money won't help."

-On the flip side, there is a group termed the "happiest 30%," whose feelings of well-being sharply accelerate once they earn over $100,000, the study found.
+On the flip side, the "happiest 30% experience feelings of well-being that sharply accelerate once they earn over $100,000, the study found.

 That doesn't mean that money can solve all one's problems, Killingsworth said.
 And indeed, other research into the science of happiness has found that other aspects of life, from community to hobbies, has a measurable impact on contentment.